 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired base note harmonic sliders.
 Only 6 harmonics are used in this mode, i.e. sliders 1 to 6 are usable for the base signal spectrum setting.
 Remember that on power up, all are connected to envelope input 1, and only if you toggle the switch to envelope select position and back again, the previously stored connections are activated. - 2.
 For modulating signal harmonic amplitude control, connect envelope generator outputs to those envelope inputs that you have linked for the sliders 7 and 8.
 Adjust these sliders to set the relative amplitudes for the two modulator harmonics. - 3.
 Connect envelope generator outputs to all those of the envelope inputs that you have activated for the individual harmonic frequency modulating signal amplitude defining sliders 9 14.
-Check the correspondence of sliders 1 6 and 9 14. - For modulating signal frequency control, connect an envelope generator output to modulation 1 and adjust the modulation offset frequency to a desired level using adjust 1, and gain using adjust 2. - 5.
+Check the correspondence of sliders 1 6 and 9 14. - 4.
+For modulating signal frequency control, connect an envelope generator output to modulation 1 and adjust the modulation offset frequency to a desired level using adjust 1, and gain using adjust 2. - 5.
 Define downward or upward modulation by setting slider 16 down or up, correspondingly. - 6.
 Connect global modulation amplitude control envelope to modulation 2. - 7.
 Use slider 15 to remove (slider off) or allow (slider up) possible aliased, folded frequencies. - 8.
-Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.
+Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs.